cksystemsteaching/selfie/README.md

 ./selfie: system:  ecall: 8(0.01%)
 ```

 What you see here is a *profile* of the generated machine instructions.
 For example, the system generated 3381 `add` instructions which is 7.88% of all generated instructions.
-In the following we explain what is going on here using the `double.c` example.
+In the following, let us take a closer look using the `double.c` example.

 ### RISC-U Machine Code